 So should hearing that we were robbed make you write off Cuenca or Ecuador all together?

-Would hearing that someone was robbed in a small city in the United States make you avoid that city, that state or perhaps the U.S.A altogether?
+Would hearing that someone was robbed in a small city in the United States make you avoid that city, that state, or perhaps the U.S.A altogether?

 It may sound funny to compare things that way.
-And as a foreigner you may feel more vulnerable because perhaps you don’t know the culture or language, but when it comes to crime it often has more to do with habits and decisions than the area itself.
+And as a foreigner, you may feel more vulnerable because perhaps you don’t know the culture or language, but when it comes to crime it often has more to do with habits and decisions than the area itself.
 Crime is just about everywhere.

-So by taking precautions, like not being in isolated places (especially at night), not wearing gold and expensive jewelry, and wearing your bag diagonally across and in front of your body you will avoid much of the crime that does exist in Cuenca and pretty much everywhere else.
+So by taking precautions, like not being in isolated places (especially at night), not wearing gold and expensive jewelry, and wearing your bag diagonally across and in front of your body, you will avoid much of the crime that does exist in Cuenca and pretty much everywhere else.

 Cuenca’s “Spring Like” Climate

 Cuenca has a nice climate.
-It does get cold – cold enough to make you shiver and see you breath in the air.
+It does get cold – cold enough to make you shiver and see your breath in the air.
 It also gets hot, hot enough that you can feel the top of your head burning as you walk to the corner store.

 The climate in Cuenca can change a lot during the run of a day largely because of the altitude.
 Cuenca is high in the Andes mountains (8500 feet) so when the sun is hidden behind could cover it gets chilly, so you may see hail.

 Locals say that in Cuenca you get all the seasons in one day.
 You may be rubbing your hands together to warm them up while waiting for the bus/taxi in the morning and then arrive home in the afternoon carrying your sweater and jacket over your arm.
 An umbrella is a very useful tool for the rain and the sun.

-In Cuenca it can be cloudy and cool or sunny and warm for days on end.
+In Cuenca, it can be cloudy and cool or sunny and warm for days on end.

-Your feelings about the climate may depend on were you are from and your preferences.
+Your feelings about the climate may depend on where you are from and your preferences.
 I really like the climate in Cuenca, I would rather be a little on the cool side than too hot.